TanzilaKhan1/Chatbot/README.md

 1. **Frontend**: Next.js application that provides the user interface for document management and chat
 2. **Backend API**: FastAPI server that handles document processing, vector search, and AI integration
-3. **Vector Store**: Qdrant database that stores document chunks and embeddings
+3. **Vector Store**: Qdrant database and Supabase Vector Store pgvector that stores document chunks and embeddings
-4. **LLM Service**: Integration with OpenAI's models for generating responses
+4. **LLM Service**: Integration with Gemini, Ollama, OpenAI's models for generating responses

 ## Setup and Installation